Banging Toolbox

 As a cutting board, Teak is gorgeous and no less durable than if it were used as furniture material.

-It requires minimal maintenance and has no problems getting wet – no need to regularly oil or varnish, just rinse and wipe, and it’s guaranteed to last.
+The lumber requires minimal maintenance and has no problems getting wet – no need to regularly oil or varnish, just rinse and wipe, and the teak is guaranteed to last.

 Verdict for making cutting boards

-Our verdict for teak vs acacia cutting board is that if you don’t mind the higher price, it’s better to invest in the long run on a Teak cutting board.
-You get very little restriction due to its natural resistance, along with the bonus of easy maintenance.
+Our verdict for teak vs acacia cutting board is that if you don’t mind the higher price, you could invest in a Teak cutting board if you decide to splash out.
+You get less wear and tear due to the natural resistance, along with the bonus of and easy clean with low maintenance.

-The only real catch is to be fully aware of how it was sourced to avoid legal concerns and misleading or counterfeit materials.
+The only real catch is to be fully aware of is how the wood was sourced to avoid legal concerns and misleading or counterfeit materials.
+Maybe you are buying fake lumber or wood that is not sustanably sourced.

 Which is better for making patio furniture?